First ever Mac Frame rate counter

 Recording your frames per second (FPS) can help you:

-With Count It, virtually all Mac games are compatible and can be monitored in real time (and these are my top 100, in case you don’t know what to play next).
+With Count It, virtually all Mac games are compatible and can be monitored in real-time (and these are our Top 100 games for Mac, in case you don’t know what to play next).
 Plus, you can start and stop recording your frame rate at any time without having to relaunch the game.

 Customize it to suit your style